dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

   4. Color restoration: restoring the color of the enhanced image, implemented by Python<br>

 ## Dependencies
-This repository is the integration of our pipeline algorithms, and it also contains some standalone third-party software which we have used.
+&ensp;&ensp;This repository is the integration of our pipeline algorithms, and it also contains some standalone third-party software which we have used.
 However, these codes rely on some extra libraries.

 A. Python part<br>
-The Python codes use several python modules, but some of them are not the default packages (or the standard libraries) of Python.
+&ensp;&ensp;The Python codes use several python modules, but some of them are not the default packages (or the standard libraries) of Python.
 So, please install the following required python modules:<br>

  Package      | Tested version
  ---------- | :-----------: